athomasq/athomasq.github.io/essays/investing-in-public.md

 I've participated in 22 financing rounds so far (15 first cheques and 7 follow-ons).
 10 of those 22 rounds (45%) have been competitive / oversubscribed.
 But I've been able to get my full target allocation in every financing I've participated in.

-I'm not quite sure what to make of this.
-Some tentative thoughts:

-Is 45% a touch low?
-It's nice to invest in companies nobody else believes in, but is that being contrarian, or simply being wrong?
-Note that the value of being contrarian in inefficient markets like venture is not clear; startups are not like public stocks.

-At the same time, I wouldn't want 100% of my deals to be competitive; that would suggest the opposite, viz. that I'm not being contrarian enough, and also that I'm paying too much.
-I think something like 66% competitive, 34% contrarian would be an ideal level to shoot for.
-(I have no data to support this assertion).

 *image*